marvinobig/marvinobig.github.io/src/content/blog/visual-programming.md

 ![colors in scratch](/blog-imgs/mo-2/scratch-color.webp)

 This allows users of scratch to focus more on building their logic, problem solving skills and understanding of the core programming concepts instead of focusing on syntax rules like forgetting a comma in a function argument or a semi-colon at the end of a statement.
-Often times, starting with scratch can be a great stepping stone to more advanced text-based programming languages like the aforementioned general purpose programming language known as python.
+Often times, starting with scratch can be a great stepping stone to more advanced text based programming languages like the aforementioned general purpose programming language known as python.